The Bracero Program, Operation Wetback, and the Colonial Cycle of Exploitation

 The Bracero Program's labor exploitation and Operation Wetback's mass deportations reflect an American colonial mindset of using and discarding migrant communities, highlighting the inherent racism in US policy.

-This exploitation of Mexican workers is not just an economic or labor issue but one deeply tied to the colonial legacy of the U.S. border—a border imposed on their ancestral land.
-The continuing exploitation of their labor today further cements this historic injustice.
+This exploitation of Mexican workers is an economic issue as much as it is a labor one, and it is one deeply tied to the colonial legacy of the U.S. border—a border imposed on their ancestral land.

 The Bracero Program: Exploiting a People on Their Own Land